betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

-For those who are either sensitive to household cleaning chemicals or simply want to be more environmentally friendly, there aren't many studies or data indicating effectiveness of *natural*, common DIY solutions<sup>[27]</sup> like vinegar, tea tree oil or witch-hazel.
-During the current outbreak, it may not be the best time to experiment.
+For those who are either sensitive to household cleaning chemicals or simply want to be more environmentally friendly, there aren't many studies or data indicating the effectiveness of *natural*, common DIY solutions<sup>[27]</sup> like vinegar, tea tree oil, or witch hazel.
+During the current outbreak it may not be the best time to experiment.

 The guidance on person-to-person transmission of SARS-CoV-2 is definitive.
 It enters through the *mucus membranes* including the mouth, nose, and eyes.<sup>[7]</sup>
-The average person touches their face 23 times each hour.<sup>[26]</sup> This means anything on the surfaces you touch you will almost certainly bring to your face or to other surfaces<sup>[29],[30]</sup> you touch.
+On average, people touch their face 23 times each hour.<sup>[26]</sup> This means anything on the surfaces you touch you will almost certainly bring to your face or to other surfaces<sup>[29],[30]</sup> you touch.